 Box turtles are becoming scarce due to habitat destruction, car accidents, and the pet industry.
 Some studies show that box turtles moved from their home range do not survive.
 We do not have a lot of information about box turtles such as home range size, food habits, and reproduction.
 Our study will help biologists better understand box turtles and help to conserve them for future generations.

 Box Turtle populations are declining across the United States due to habitat loss and human interference.
 With a decrease in forested areas, turtles are more likely to be found in roads or urban neighborhoods.
 When turtles are found in roads, people often relocate the turtle to a "better" location.
 Relocated turtles spend the rest of their lives getting back to their home, and may die in the process.
 Humans also take turtles out of the wild to sell or keep as pets.

-The results of this study will help conserve the populations by determining whether or not relocated turtles can survive in new lands.
-These results may give relocated turtles a chance to survive.
-Not only will this help relocated turtles find new homes, this may also help rehabilitators who have turtles from unknown origins.
-With more research we can convince lawmakers to make it illegal to take turtles out of the wild, as well as educate the public on how to conserve these threatened animals.
+The results of this study will help conserve the populations by determining the population of box turtles in North Carolina and help determine whether or not it is declining.
+In addition, we need a better idea of whether or not turtles are surviving in urban landscapes.
+If turtles are disappearing, as biologists assume, we can convince lawmakers to make it illegal to take turtles out of the wild, as well as educate the public on how to conserve these threatened animals.